gastonstat/discussion-netiquette/README.md

-## We reserve the right to delete any posts.
+## We reserve the right to delete any posts

 We reserve the right to delete, move, or edit any posts, and even to make the discussion forum inactive, at any time, without previous notice.